On the computational hardness needed for quantum cryptography: Abstract

 \section{Abstract}

-In the classical model of computation, it is well established that \emph{one-way functions} (OWF) are essential for almost every computational cryptographic application.
-In the quantum setting, however, OWFs appear not to be essential (Kretschmer 2021; Ananth et al., Morimae and Yamakawa 2022), and the question of whether a minimal primitive exists remains open.
+In the classical model of computation, it is well established that \emph{one-way functions} (OWF) are minimal for computational cryptography: They are essential for almost any cryptographic application that cannot be realized with respect to computationally unbounded adversaries.
+In the quantum setting, however, OWFs appear not to be essential (Kretschmer 2021; Ananth et al., Morimae and Yamakawa 2022), and the question of whether such a minimal primitive exists remains open.

-We consider EFI pairs --- efficiently samplable, statistically far but computationally indistinguishable pairs of distributions.
-Building on the work of Yan (2022) which shows equivalence between EFI pairs and statistical commitment schemes, we show that EFI pairs are \emph{necessary and sufficient} for a large class of quantum-cryptographic applications.
-Specifically, while it was known how to construct commitments schemes, oblivious transfer, and general secure multiparty computation from any EFI, we show how to construct EFI pairs from minimalistic versions of each one of these primitives.
-We also construct from EFI quantum computational zero knowledge ($\cQCZK$) proofs for all of $\cQIP$, and construct EFI pairs from essentially any non-trivial $\cQCZK$.
+We consider EFI pairs --- efficiently samplable, statistically far but computationally indistinguishable pairs of (mixed) quantum states.
+Building on the work of Yan (2022), which shows equivalence between EFI pairs and statistical commitment schemes, we show that EFI pairs are necessary for a large class of quantum-cryptographic applications.
+Specifically, we construct EFI pairs from minimalistic versions of commitments schemes, oblivious transfer, and general secure multiparty computation, as well as from $\cQCZK$ proofs from essentially any non-trivial language.
+We also construct quantum computational zero knowledge ($\cQCZK$) proofs for all of $\cQIP$ from any EFI pair.

 This suggests that, for much of quantum cryptography, EFI pairs play a similar role to that played by OWFs in the classical setting: they are simple to describe, essential, and also serve as a linchpin for demonstrating equivalence between primitives.